The Laws of Oklahoma

 What Is the Best Defense Strategy for Drug Trafficking Charges in Oklahoma?

 Strategies for defending against trafficking charges depend on the facts of each case.
 Key defenses may include challenging illegal searches and seizures, questioning chain of custody, disputing the weight or measurement of the drugs, offering alternative factual explanations, asserting violations of Miranda rights, and scrutinizing law enforcement procedures.
-A seasoned drug trafficking defense attorney will thoroughly examine every detail, seeking constitutional or procedural errors to undermine the prosecution’s case.
+An experienced Oklahoma drug trafficking defense attorney thoroughly examines every detail of the case, seeking constitutional or procedural errors to undermine the prosecution’s case.

 REQUEST A FREE CASE EVALUATION